fantasticole/tagmarker/plans.md

   * ~~Check to see if the folder should be deleted as well~~
   * Check to see if/which the folder contents should be deleted as well
   * ~~Update db~~
+* Listen for moved bookmarks and folders
+  * ask about changing tags
+  * update tag's parents
+* Add backup capability
+  * ~~Store all in google drive~~
+  * Add ability to create/duplicate spreadsheet
+  * Add ability to point extension to chosen spreadsheet
+* Continuity
+  * Make sure each browser instance updates when you make a change in one
+* Inform user about spreadsheet
+  * add worksheet to beginning with warning about editing data

+## Done
 * ~~Delete bookmark functionality~~
   * ~~Remove from bookmarks object in store~~
   * ~~Check to see if the chrome bookmark should be deleted as well~~